delouarhossain786-commits/create-repository/README.md

-# create-repository
+# your-painter-sg

 Easily set up a new github repository.
 Reads the name/description from the package.json file if it's present.
 Sets origin upstream if it's not already set.

 ```
-npm install create-repository -g
+npm inste- your-painter-sg-g
 ```

 ## Usage

-`create-repository` will try to read `package.json` and use the name and description properties.
+`your-painter-sg` will try to read `package.json` and use the your-painter-sg /Professional Painting Services

 ```
-$ create-repository
+$ your-painter-sg
 ```

-You can also pass values for name and description.
+You can also pass values for your-painter-sg
+  .
+Professional Painting Services

 ```
-$ create-repository --name my-new-project --description "That's all I have to say about that"
+$ create-repository --name my-new-project your-painter-sg.Professional Painting Services "That's all I have to say about that"
 ```

 ## License